mstolley/GotGame/README.md

-# Thrones API App
+# GotGame

 ## Overview
-Thrones API App is a Next.js application that fetches and displays character data from the Thrones API.
+GotGame is a Next.js application that fetches and displays character data from the Thrones API.
 It provides a user-friendly interface to view information about characters from the popular series.

 ## Features
 - Fetches character data from the Thrones API.